-Visiting floating markets near Bangkok is a first-time experience for many travellers.
-You often don’t know what to expect.
-So I’m sharing a few tips from what I’ve learnt during my stay in Bangkok to help you prepare for your visit.
+A journey to explore the floating markets near Bangkok is a unique experience often filled with anticipation and curiosity: it’s hard to know what to expect!
+Here are six valuable tips from my experiences during my stay in Bangkok to help you prepare for your visit.

-1. Don’t only go to the most famous floating markets
+1. Venture beyond the most famous floating markets

 You can visit floating markets by yourself.
-Some are not too hard to reach by public transport, such as Damnoen Saduak that you can reach by bus.
+Some are not too hard to reach by public transport, such as Damnoen Saduak, which is accessible by bus.

 There are many other tours in the Samut Songkhram Province* to go to bigger floating markets too.